Srijita-31/Srijita-31/README.md

 -  # Hi!! 👋 I'm Srijita
 - I’m passionate about **AI/ML and Data Science**.

-📚 Currently learning advanced concepts in **Machine Learning** and exploring **Computer Vision**.
+📚 Currently learning advanced concepts in **Deep Learning** and exploring **Computer Vision**.

-🌱 Open to collaboration on AI, ML, and data-driven projects.
+🌱 Open to collaboration on Gen-AI, ML, and data-driven projects.

 📧 **Contact me at:** srijita.ghorai2003@gmail.com